kietpa/kietpa.github.io/content/posts/1-go-error-handling/index.md

 showTableOfContents: true
 ---

 **Error handling** is one of the things I've struggled with the most while learning Go.
 The issue lies in **where** and **how** to handle these errors.
 It's mostly agreed upon that it should be done separately from the main application, but there are many ways to do this and it's hard to decide which one is the 'best practice'.
-So I thought: *why not make a compilation of them?*
+So I thought: *why not compile them?*

-Now, of course I know that it differs from project to project and there is no 'best practice'.
-I just made this for fun 😁.

 Let's start with the basics.

 ## Daisy-chaining

 One of the first things I learned in Go, **daisy-chaining** errors is when errors are wrapped with the method or function that they are in.
 This is used to make *debugging* easier as errors show a clear *trace* when returned.
 I was really attracted to this idea due to my background of working with PLCs, and the whole concept of a daisy-chain was just neat.
+Adding context  using `fmt.Errorf` came from Donovan and Kernighan’s book *The Go Programming Language*.

 ```go
 func thisFunction() error {